We are ISA, the Socio-Environmental Institute

 triangle 2014

-Canoe Bye Bye Xingu crosses a stretch of river that would be barred by Belo Monte
+Bye Bye Xingu canoe runs along the stretch of river that would be dammed by Belo Monte

-The approximately 120 members of the first edition of the Canoada Bye Bye Xingu, promoted by ISA, covered more than 100km in the section called Volta Grande do Rio Xingu, in Pará, which was blocked at the end of 2015 by the Belo Monte hydroelectric plant.
+The approximately 120 participants of the first edition of the Bye Bye Xingu Canoeing, promoted by ISA, covered more than 100km along the Volta Grande stretch of the Xingu River in Pará, which was dammed at the end of 2015 by the Belo Monte hydroelectric plant.
 There were five annual editions until 2018.

 2017